csswizardry/csswizardry.github.com/_posts/2014-06-23-vim-for-people-who-think-things-like-vim-are-weird-and-hard.md

-The reason someone would use (or rather, tell _you_ to use) the more verbose `<Esc>ggdG` command is that it’s the defensive version; it’s the version that will alway work, no matter where in the file, or in which mode, you are.
+The reason someone would use (or rather, tell _you_ to use) the more verbose `<Esc>ggdG` command is that it’s the defensive version; it’s the version that will always work, no matter where in the file, or in which mode, you are.

 So, one of the first things to note is that ‘verbose’ commands to do one thing usually aren’t doing one thing at all.